What have I gleaned from my experience of the loss of my late husband that can ground me as I now grieve for the more recent loss of my father?

 Allowing chinks in the armor protecting my heart.
 Dating as a young widow.
 Also published in Elephant Journal - as "How to Love A Widow"

 Also published by - Option B.org.
-Just after I created this blog my boyfriend Darren said to me "This is a little out there - but you haven't introduced me to your late husband yet.
-I am reading about him on your blog, you mention him every now and then and there are photos in...
+Just after I created this blog my boyfriend at the time said to me "This is a little out there - but you haven't introduced me to your late husband yet.
+I am reading about him on your blog, you mention him every now and then and there are...
 Continue Reading →

 Small unsolicited acts of kindness are like tiny rainbows that provide light and love through the heavy fog of grief and challenging times.
 People often say "Let me know there if there is anything I can do".
 When people said it to me I would usually smile and say thank you but rarely take them up on...
 Continue Reading →